Error Analyses of Auto-Regressive Video Diffusion Models: A Unified Framework: Preliminaries: Video Diffusion Models

-\textbf{Video Diffusion Models} Video Diffusion models generate video frames with the help of the reversed process of the diffusion process~\citep{ho2022video,ho2022imagen}.
-We denote a video as a concatenation of frames along the time axis, i.e., $X_{1:w}=(X_{1},\cdots,X_{w})\in\bbR^{w\times d}$.
-Here $w$ is the number of frames, and $d$ is the dimension of each frame.
-For example, $d=512\times 512$ for a video with $512$ pixels in each row and column.
-Starting from the clean video frames $X_{1:w}^{0}=X_{1:w}$, the diffusion process gradually adds Gaussian noise to them, which can be described by the following diffusion process.
+A \ac{vdm} generates video frames by reversing a forward diffusion process~\citep{ho2022video,ho2022imagen}.
+We represent a video $X_{1:w}$ as a sequence of frames along the temporal axis $(X_1, \ldots, X_w) \in \mathbb{R}^{w \times d}$, where $w$ is the number of frames and $d$ is the dimensionality of each frame (e.g., $d = 512 \times 512$ for $512 \times 512$-pixel frames).
+Starting from the clean video $X_{1:w}^0 = X_{1:w}$, the diffusion process gradually adds Gaussian noise, as described by the following process.